Classic Pumpkin Cake Roll with Cream Cheese Filling is classic for a reason ~ and one bite is all you need to remember why it's so loved.

 If you are a frequent reader of The Kitchen is My Playground, you know I'm cooking my way through my family's cookbook ~ slowly, but surely.
-Well, this week I tackled a recipe that scared me ~ the classic Pumpkin Cake Roll my Mom used to make when I was growing up.
+This week I tackled a recipe that scared me ~ the classic Pumpkin Cake Roll with Cream Cheese Filling my Mom used to make when I was growing up.

 Spread the batter into your prepared jelly roll pan, like so ...